neoito-hub/HR-docs/src/Leave_policy.md

 - Leave encashing are only eligible for the employees who have a leave balance of more than 12 at the end of calendar year.
 - Encashment is compulsory for all eligible employees per calendar year
 - Those with a leave balance of more than 12, will be paid in cash for the number of days remaining after reducing 12 days.
-- 2% of the basic salary(excluding bonus pay) to a maximum of Rs 1,000/- whichever is lower will be paid to an employee for each leave that can be encashed.
+- 2% of the basic monthly pay(excluding bonus pay) to a maximum of Rs 1,000/- whichever is lower will be paid to an employee for each leave that can be encashed.
 - Once an employee enters in to notice period, all leave balances are revoked and they become ineligible for any leave encashment for the respective calendar year.
 - Once an employee is terminated, all leave balances are revoked and they become ineligible for any leave encashment for the respective calendar year.